-The \$30,000 cost for the alterations proceedings will be funded from the Public Works Non-Personal/Equipment appropriation in the General Fund.
+The \$30,000 cost for the alterations proceedings is included in the Modified Public Works Non-Personal/Equipment appropriation budget in the General Fund.
 Any unused funds will be returned to the General Fund.
 If the alteration is approved by the qualified electors, CFD 8 will reimburse the City for the funds advanced.
 The budget actions to provide for the reimbursement, would be proposed as part of a future budget process.